Interface

 Don: Peace may be the final outcome of grace, as Mikiko says, though Balaam did not seem to find much peace from the grace he received!
 Perhaps grace is a turbulent process.

-One thought on “Grace For God’s Sake
+One response to “Grace For God’s Sake”

-1. David Ellis says:
+1. David Ellis Avatar

 (Posted on behalf of Reinhard Sendow):